jeromechrist/dotnet-docker-samples/dotnetapp-dev/README.md

 Follow these steps to try out this sample.
 The instructions are operating system agnostic unless called out.
 They assume that you already have [Git](https://git-scm.com/downloads) and [Docker](https://www.docker.com/products/docker) clients installed.

 The instructions assume you already know how to target Linux or Windows containers.
-Do try both, however, you need your environment correctly configured.
+To try both, however, you need your environment correctly configured.
 You can only try Windows containers on the latest Windows 10 or Windows Server 2016.

 **Preparing your Environment**